-Portrait consists of a single masking tool-used to paint skin in or out, if necessary-and a Portrait pane that contains settings for adjusting the skin, eyes and mouth in a face.
-Each face in your photo has its own filter pane, so you can adjust each face on an individual basis.
+Portrait AI is easy to use: Faces tool in the Tool Well can be used to paint skin in or out-and the Portrait pane that contains settings for adjusting the skin, eyes and mouth in a face.
+Each face in your photo has its own pane, so you can adjust each face on an individual basis.